How to Restore a Single File from a VMware Backup of a Virtual Machine

 When you are finished restoring the single files that you need, you will want to unmount the currently mounted backup set to release the drive letters.
 To unmount all of the currently mounted volumes contained in this backup set, which we mounted earlier, you will just click the “Unmount” button.
 The Unmount function will release all of the mounted drive letters.
 This is shown in the screenshot below.

 You're Done.
-This concludes the guide on How to restore a single file from a VMware VM backup using NovaBACKUP.
+This concludes the guide on how to restore a single file from a VMware backup of a virtual machine using NovaBACKUP.